streamdata-gallery-topics/data/_listings/akamai/events-v2-accountid-events-eventid-trafficdata-cpcode-edge-bandwidth-cpcode-get.md

       description: Get Edge Bandwidth per CP Code
       operationId: eventsv2accountideventseventidtrafficdatacpcodeedgebandwidthcpcode
       parameters:
-      - in: String
+      - in: query
         name: accountId
         description: Unique identifier for the account
         type: string
-      - in: Number
+      - in: query
         name: cpcode
         description: The CP code associated with the given event
         type: string
-      - in: Number
+      - in: query
         name: eventId
         description: Unique identifier for the event
         type: string